JosephPVera/DFT-calculations/DFT/relax-DOS-BS/readme.md

 3. Run your works.
 4. Check if your works are finished.
 5. Repeat the steps 5 and 6 from Convergence test (Energy Cutoff) section.
-6. OPTIONAL: Once the works are completed, it can be plot [**kdensity.py**](https://github.com/JosephPVera/DFT-calculations/blob/main/DFT/scripts/kdensity.py).
+6. OPTIONAL: Once the works are completed, it can be plot straight using [**kdensity.py**](https://github.com/JosephPVera/DFT-calculations/blob/main/DFT/scripts/kdensity.py).

 ## Relaxation
 1. Enter to **relax** folder